NVISOsecurity/decompile-py2exe/README.md

 ## Requirements

-- tcpdump (natively installed)
+- pefile (can be installed with pip)
-- docker and docker-compose (version 1.6 or later)
+- uncompyle6 (can be installed with pip)

 ## About decompile-py2exe